 So, what strategies can you use to help the students stay engaged?

-- Use manipulatives that are related to the activity to help them follow along.
+- It is good practice to use manipulatives that are related to the activity to help them follow along.
 You’ll find some examples in this post about engagement for younger students and age-appropriate engagement for older students.